 - Under hitch storage with access from the rear utility plate.

-Bed Options and Design Elements
+Bed Design Elements

 The side boxes have floor liners in them – these protect the floor from cargo, and allow any water that intrudes to be kept separate from the contents.
 The boxes are water resistant, but no box is perfect.
 The gen3 body doors are greatly improved over the gen2 body doors – they were completely redesigned, along with the seal system.
 This same system is used on our sports/utility bed.
 Check it out in the video below – while the bed looks different, the boxes are built identically.